inaka/Jayme/README.md

     let name = "posts"

     func findPostsHavingAuthorID(authorID: String) -> Future<[Post], JaymeError> {
-        // Considering that server-side documentation states that Posts by AuthorID are found in the "/posts/:authorID" path let path = "\(self.name)/\(authorID)"
+        // Considering that server-side documentation states that Posts by AuthorID are found in the "/posts/:authorID" path, we can do this: let path = "\(self.name)/\(authorID)"
         return self.backend.futureForPath(path, method: .GET, parameters: nil)
             .andThen { DataParser().dictionariesFromData($0.0) }